matnoel/EasyFEA/README.md

 **Private** parameters or functions are designated by a double underscore, such as `__privateParam`.
 In addition, parameters or functions beginning with an underscore, such as `_My_Function` are accessible to advanced users, but should be used with caution.

-## Citing EasyFEA
+## ✍️ Citing EasyFEA

 If you are using EasyFEA as part of your scientific research, please contribute to the scientific visibility of the project by citing it as follows.

-> Matthieu Noel.
-EasyFEA: a user-friendly Python library that simplifies finite element analysis.
-2024, https://hal.science/hal-04571962
+> Noel M., *EasyFEA: a user-friendly Python library that simplifies finite element analysis*, https://hal.science/hal-04571962

 Bibtex: